Nyarum/zigtgshka/examples/README.md

 - **Verify all endpoints** are working

 ### 5. Advanced Bot (`advanced_bot.zig`)
-**Purpose**: Full-featured bot with state management and statistics **Demonstrates**: All library features in a production-ready bot
+**Purpose**: Full-featured bot with state management, statistics, and inline keyboards **Demonstrates**: All library features in a production-ready bot

 ```bash